ieno/BitBruteForce-Wallet/README.md

 # How does the script work?
 It uses the same method of approach found in the [original script](https://github.com/Xefrok/BitBruteForce-Wallet), except instead of looping through a text file containing all the addresses, it uses a Pandas DataFrame where each individual address is the key.
-To add to this, it also allows you to download the latest list of addresses from the [Bitcoin Address Database](https://bitkeys.work/) and use that as a starting point.
+To add to this, it also allows you to download the latest list of addresses from [Loyce Club](http://addresses.loyce.club/) and use that as a starting point.

 # Speed
 This script was tested on a 5th gen Ryzen CPU, and when using 6 processes on a list containing ~147,000 addresses it reached ~850 keys per second, per process.
 Adding these 6 processes up, this amounts to approximately 5,100 keys/sec total => 18,360,000 keys/hour => 440,640,000 keys/day => ~160,833,600,000 keys/year.
 Be aware though that the amount of keys/sec is heavily dependant on both your CPU's power and the size of the address list being used and decreases as the list increases.